Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 I modified the original source [GitHub cisco-en-programmability](https://github.com/cisco-en-programmability/dnacenter_webhook_receiver)
 Enabled authentication and allow it to be reachable from the external IP address of an Ubuntu VM (Ubuntu 20.04.2 LTS)

 config.py - Change IP address 10.66.69.22 to your where you are running the Flask Python code.
-WEBHOOK_URL is only used by notification transmitter **test_webhook.py**
+WEBHOOK_URL is only used by python code to emulate the notification transmitter **test_webhook.py**
 ```python
 WEBHOOK_URL = 'https://10.66.69.22:5443/webhook'  # test with Flask receiver
 WEBHOOK_USERNAME = 'username'